Elastigirl: Body image and sexualization

 Film critic Anthony Lane's Incredibles 2 review in The New Yorker was widely criticized for its perceived oversexualization of Helen.
-The critic had first alluded to the character's sexuality in a 2011 Pixar profile, in which he implied that Helen's flexibility was an asset to sexual activity, and suggested that audiences had been suppressing sexual fantasies about her since 2004.
-In the same article, he described her as "a living joke about society's expectation that women should have it all, or do it all, and never take a break".
+Lane had first alluded to the character's sexuality in a 2011 Pixar profile, in which he implied that Helen's flexibility was an asset to sexual activity, and suggested that audiences had been suppressing sexual fantasies about her since 2004.
+In the same article, he described her as "a living joke about society's expectation that women should have it all".
 Some readers found Lane's review humorous, while others considered it disturbing.
 Critics generally agreed that Lane's opinions were more suitable for social media, like those of other fans, but deemed them inappropriate for a platform of The New Yorkers prestige.
 Gabriella Paiella of The Cut and Clark said the internet's fetishization of Helen was hardly limited to Lane's remarks, with Clark reporting that Lane's review only exposed lewd comments fans had already been sharing about the character on social media.
-Paiella criticized Lane for including overtly sexual commentary about an animated character in a review intended for a respected, mainstream publication, with Vices Marie Solis suggesting that Lane's article was likely vetted by several editors, fact-checkers, and The New Yorker editor David Remnick himself before its publication.
+Paiella criticized Lane for including overtly sexual commentary about an animated character in a review intended for a respected, mainstream publication, with Vices Marie Solis suggesting that Lane's article was likely vetted by several editors and fact-checkers before its publication.
+In 2021, journalist Helen O'Hara said Lane's remarks reflect a broader trend of highly prolific male film critics making "grotesque" comments about female stars in their reviews, comparing his comments to those of David Thompson, Andrew Sarris, Todd McCarthy, and Harry Knowles.
 The Guardians Guy Lodge reported that, of those who complained about Lane's article, few disagreed that the character was objectively sexually attractive.
-Writer Jeet Heer offered a more nuanced take that Lane had poorly articulated an otherwise "decent point" about the gradual pornification of comic book art, which they believe was supported by the impossible anatomy Incredibles 2s female characters.
+Writer Jeet Heer offered a more nuanced take that Lane had poorly articulated an otherwise "decent point" about the gradual pornification of comic book art, which they believe was supported by the impossible anatomy of Incredibles 2s female characters.
 Kang concurred that Lane's review was in poor taste but argued that the backlash it received was disproportionate, noting that sexualized excerpts were disproportionately emphasized and overshadowed Lane's commentary on other aspects of the character.
 Jennings observed that those expressing similar sentiments on social media lacked access to "one of the world's most respected magazines", and argued that women who shared these views reclaimed the platform from what "could otherwise be a very depressing place".
 Vice ranked it one of the "horniest" pop culture moments from 2018.